Delivery is not fire-and-forget

 Back-off, per-platform quotas, dead-letter handling.
 Getting it right takes longer than the feature that needed it.

-Postproxy handles everything between your trigger and a confirmed delivery — so your pipeline stays focused on what it actually does.
+Postproxy handles publishing, insights, and incoming events (comments, DMs, reviews) across every platform, so your pipeline stays focused on what it actually does.

 Automatic retries with back-off on every publish attempt.
 Posts don't silently disappear when a platform hiccups.

-Delivery events come back to your endpoint as webhooks.
-Your workflow knows exactly what happened — no polling.
+Delivery status, incoming comments, DMs, and review events come back to your endpoint.
+Your workflow knows exactly what happened, no polling.

 When Instagram, LinkedIn, or TikTok updates their API, we absorb it.
 Your n8n flow or Claude skill keeps working without a fix on your end.